Key Takeaways

 • Making major financial moves too quickly, such as selling a home before you are ready.

-• Overlooking entitlements, like different Age Pension thresholds or concessions.
+• Overlooking entitlements, like different Age Pension thresholds or concessions for single people.

 • Forgetting to update your will, power of attorney, or superannuation beneficiaries.